Welcome to the Survival Fitness Plan!

 I’ve had a passion for survival, evasion, resistance, and escape (SERE) training since he was a young boy growing up in Australia.

-This led me to years of training and career experience in related subjects, including martial arts, military training, and outdoor pursuits.
+This led me to years of training and career experience in related subjects, including martial arts, military training, survival skills, outdoor sports, and sustainable living.

-These days, I spend my time refining my skills and sharing what I learn via my books and this blog.
+These days, I spend my time refining existing skills, gaining new skills, and sharing what I learn via this website.

 You can apply the following training tips to all areas of the Survival Fitness Plan.
 I hope it will give you some good ideas on how to get the most from your training.